py3dtiles/py3dtiles/HOW_TO_MAINTAIN.md

   - add or remove the python version in `classifiers` list
 - [sonar-project.properties](sonar-project.properties)
   - edit the `sonar.python.version` variable
+- [flake.nix](flake.nix): add or remove the minor version number to the `supportedMinorVersions` variable.

 For dropped python version: